thoughtbot/guides/style/README.md

 * Delete trailing whitespace.
 * Don't include spaces after `(`, `[` or before `]`, `)`.
 * Don't misspell.
-* Don't vertically align tokens on consecutive lines.
+* Vertically align tokens on consecutive lines.
 * If you break up an argument list, keep the arguments on their own lines and closing parenthesis on its own line.
 * If you break up a hash, keep the elements on their own lines and closing curly